What is CivicLex?

 Civic Glossary - This, located on the web-version of the platform, will help readers understand terms like CHDO, TIF, and many other confusing acronyms and terms in civic life.
 It is scheduled for production in 2018.

 CivicLex On Air - These are a set of regular podcasts that cover relevant issues and feature interviews with individuals involved in civic issues.
-They are scheduled to begin production in January 2018.
+They are scheduled to begin production in Spring 2018.